zammad/zammad-admin-documentation/settings/system/storage.rst

    .. note::

+      🤔 **But which one to use?**

       We strongly encourage you to use filesystem storage on busy instances.
       This will greatly improve system performance (de-crease database load and size).

+      **You noticed slow updates of Zammad?**

+      While Zammad is beeing updated, it enforces a recursive "change owner" (chown) for this directory.
+For instances with many files this can be time consuming.
+To mitigate that you can move your files and create a symlink in ``/opt/zammad/storage/`` to the new directory.
+Of course you have to make sure on your own that the permissions are always correct.

    .. tip::